kragebein/pubg.reportbot/README.md

 **To start the bot:**
 > python3.6 pubgbot.py

-Bot is still under development, further debugging and testing is neccecary.
+Bot is still under development, further debugging and testing is necessary.

 *Also, after the first time you register, the bot will announce -all- clips up to this date, after the first loop, it will only announce the latest clip.
 Can be expedited by using :*